jfude/CarND-Advanced-Lane-Lines-UD/ALF_Writeup.md

 s_ave = round(np.mean(s_channel.flatten()))
 thresh = (min(10  + s_ave,255),255)
 ```
+We also used a yellow/white selection threshold by selecting for bright red and green together in the same
+pixel.
+This is implemented in the yw_select(img) routune (see lane_finding.py).
+The two color thresholds are combined with
+an inclusive OR.

 For the gradient threshold we used only a threshold for a gradient in the x or vertical direction
 (in image space).
 The lower bound threshold was quite low, only 4.
 The transformed color image